AninFreddy01/AninFreddy01/README.md

-- 👋 Hi, I’m @AninFreddy01
+- 👋 Hi, I’m Godfred
-- 👀 I’m interested in software engineering and machine learning
+- 👀 I’m interested in new technologies and gadgets
-- 🌱 I’m currently learning react.js
+- 🌱 I’m currently learning Data Science
 - 💞️ I’m looking to collaborate on projects, freelance
-- 📫 How to reach me via email aninfreddy01@gmail.com or tweet @ me @AninFreddy
+- 📫 How to reach me via email aninfreddy01@gmail.com or tweet @ me @FreddyAnin

 <!---
 AninFreddy01/AninFreddy01 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.